rupertbg/dock-arranger/README.md

 #### 2. Application searching
 The second section is made up of find commands in for loops that iterate through the arrays of names to produce arrays of full paths compatible with dockutil.

+The script is written to take the least amount of time.
+Most applications are found within 2 directory levels of /Applications, so most app names are passed through with find -maxdepth 2.
+Some applications will need different -maxdepths set or sometimes completely different paths.
+To speed things up I use an if statement to filter out the other apps from being searched at higher -maxdepth or from a folder further up the hierarchy than necessary.

-I have appended most name arrays into a single 'apppaths' array, however you could keep them separate by naming the output arrays differently.
+For my purposes most of the name arrays filter into a single 'apppaths' array, however you could keep them separate by naming the output arrays differently.
 The reason you would do this is mentioned in the next section.
-There is also an example of picking individual elements from the arrays using conditions.

 #### 3. Configuration using dockutil
 The third section is made up of dockutil commands in for loops that iterate through the path arrays and add/remove apps in the dock based on the options provided by dockutil.
 If you have separately named path arrays coming in then you have the ability to make each array end up in a different place in the dock etc. I have also included examples of individually selecting an item in the array using conditions.